 CLV = 30,000 x 5 CLV = $150,000

-Customer retention metrics are essential in maintaining and growing your experiences in providing satisfaction to your existing valued clients.
+These indicators are essential in maintaining and growing your experiences in providing satisfaction to your existing valued clients.
 These are meaningful numerical values that will allow you to improve customer lifetime values and exceptionally fulfilling revenues for your kind of trade.

-A Customer Retention Rate is best used to have a general insight into the clients you retain within a period.
+The CRR is best used to have a general insight into the clients you retain within a period.
 You may include other details regarding the demography, lifestyle, age group, occupation, or gender depending on other Components you desire to track in your business.

 A Customer and revenue churn ratios are best used in tackling matters that lead customers to shy away from the business.
 These are equally important factors to enhance customer retention and increase earnings.